-- Sales or full redemption of available for sale fixed maturity securities. - Changes in fair value of derivatives assumed from AIRCO.
+- · Sales or full redemption of available for sale fixed maturity securities. - Changes in fair value of derivatives assumed from American International Reinsurance Company Ltd. (AIRCO). - Novation of reinsurance treaty assumed from AIRCO.

 The following table presents the components of net realized capital gains (losses):